kennethng2168/AI-Shield-Public/README.md

 1. Download [Unity](https://unity.com/download)
 2. Open the project in Unity.

-Alternatively, head over to the [release](https://github.com/kennethng2168/AI-Shield-Public/releases) page and download the zip file which contains the `OmniTwin.exe` binary.
+Alternatively, head over to the [release](https://github.com/kennethng2168/AI-Shield-Public/releases) page and download the `OmniTwin.zip` file which contains the `OmniTwin.exe` binary.

 ### Flood Simulation